Can Cats Eat Eggs?

 How to Prepare Eggs for Cats?

-When it comes to can cats eat eggs, the answer is yes!
+When it comes to whether cats eat eggs, the answer is yes!
 While raw eggs are not recommended, cooked eggs are a great source of protein for your feline friend.
 There are several ways to prepare eggs for your cat.

 You can also give your hard-boiled cat eggs as a snack.
 Boil the egg in water until it’s hard, then let it cool down before giving it to your cat.
 You can also cut it into small pieces for easy consumption.